As an NCHA videographer, you are required to provide judges with copies of classes at the immediate end of the show.

 $500.00

-Only regular weekend classes are required on the DVDs.
+Only regular weekend classes are required on the approved media.
 No Limited Age Events are required for the Weekend Monitor System.